schererja/smidr/README.md

 ## Key Features

-- Multi-tenant architecture with strict isolation
+- Multi-tenant architecture with strict isolation and HMAC authentication
 - Deterministic job execution with policy enforcement
 - Plugin extensibility via gRPC for cross-platform compatibility
 - Artifact lineage tracking with promotion and retention policies
-- Streaming logs and progress reporting
+- Real-time log streaming and progress reporting
-- Observability with Prometheus/Grafana
+- Serverless infrastructure for cost efficiency and auto-scaling
 - Enterprise-ready stack with strong typing and maintainability

 ---